Stack Exchange

 Stack Exchange is a network of question-and-answer (Q&A) websites on topics in diverse fields, each site covering a specific topic, where questions, answers, and users are subject to a reputation award process.
 The reputation system allows the sites to be self-moderating.
-Currently, Stack Exchange is composed of 173 communities bringing in over 100 million unique visitors each month.
-As of February 2025 the three most active sites in the network were Stack Overflow (which focuses on computer programming), Mathematics, and Ask Ubuntu (focusing on the Linux distribution Ubuntu).

 All sites in the network are modeled after the initial site Stack Overflow which was created by Jeff Atwood and Joel Spolsky in 2008.
 Further Q&A sites in the network are established, defined, and eventually – if found relevant – brought to creation by registered users through a special site named Area 51.

 User contributions since May 2, 2018 are licensed under Creative Commons Attribution-ShareAlike 4.0 International.
 Older content, contributed while the site used the Creative Commons Attribution-ShareAlike 3.0 Unported license or the earlier Creative Commons Attribution-ShareAlike 2.5 Unported license, remains licensed under the license in force at the time it was contributed.

-In June 2021, Prosus acquired Stack Overflow for $1.8 billion, its first complete acquisition in the area of educational technology.
+In June 2021, Prosus acquired Stack Overflow for US$1.8 billion, its first complete acquisition in the area of educational technology.